 - What ethical imperatives would demand that institutions of higher education care for their impact on the planet, people and profit?

-- What are the responsibilities of institutions of higher education to contribute to global challenges, such as poverty and climate change?
+- What are the responsibilities of institutions of higher education to contribute to global challenges, such as poverty, gender inequality, and climate change?

 Monitoring and reporting